google/telluride_decoding/README.md

 ```

 ## Using this code
-This library is written in Python (2 or 3) and uses Tensorflow.
+This library is written in Python3 and uses Tensorflow2.
 The
 decoding code can be run as a standalone program, or as a library, in for
 instance a [Colab](https://colab.research.google.com).